warp-ds/tech-docs/docs/guidelines/data-visualization/success-criteria/visual.md

 ### 4. Graphical elements have a minimum colour contrast of 3:1 with adjacent elements
 ![Red design tag](/dataviz-tag-design.svg)

-When shapes are placed close to each other it might be hard to differentiate between then.
+When shapes are placed close to each other it might be hard to differentiate between them.
 This typically happens in a pie chart, stacked bar chart, or when hovering.

 ::: details
 #### Possible solutions:
 - add at least 1px margin between elements to keep them distinguishable
-- use somethine other than colour, such as patterns or shapes, to distinguish between elemeents.
+- use something other than colour, such as patterns or shapes, to distinguish between elements.

 #### Exceptions:
 - Lines that cross each other in a line chart.
-It is fine that they don't have good contrast between each other.
+It is fine that they don't have a good contrast between each other.
 It is more important that the contrast against the background is good enough.
-- Charts that use sequential or diverging colour scales, for example choropleth maps or a heat maps.
+- Charts that use sequential or diverging colour scales, for example choropleth maps or heat maps.

 :::

 ### 5. Text elements within the chart are minimum 12px
 ![Red design tag](/dataviz-tag-design.svg)

-As long as you stick to the fonts sizes in the design system (which you should), you'll be fine.
+As long as you stick to the font sizes in the design system (which you should), you'll be fine.

 ### 6. Insert at least 1px spacing between adjacent graphical elements
 ![Red design tag](/dataviz-tag-design.svg)